johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 Let's dig in to the implementation.
 This is going to be a **long** section, so take a deep breath, maybe refill your coffee cup, but don't worry - we can do this! :smile:.
 Bear in mind that we are walking through a design pattern that, once you understand it, you can **confidently** cut-and-paste as boilerplate to start building any module that needs dynamic configuration.
 But before the cutting and pasting starts, let's make sure to understand the template so we can customize it to our needs.
 Just remember that you won't have to write this from scratch each time!

 First, let's revisit what we expect to accomplish with the `registerAsync(...)` construct above.
 Basically, we're saying "Hey module!
 I don't want to give you the option property values in code.
 How about instead I give you a class that has a _method_ you can call to get the option values?".
-This would give us a great deal of flexibility in how we can generate the options dynamically at runtime.
+This would give us a great deal of flexibility in how we can generate the options dynamically at run-time.

 This implies that our dynamic module is going to need to do a little more work in this case, as compared to the static options technique, to acquire its connection options.
 We're going to work our way up to that result.
 We begin by formalizing some definitions.
 We're trying to supply MassiveJS with its expected _connection options_, so first we'll create an interface to model that: